mattheww/gomill/gomill_docs/settings.rst

   Number of handicap stones to give Black at the start of the game.
 See also :setting:`handicap_style`.

-  See the :term:`GTP` specification for the rules about what handicap values are permitted for different board sizes (in particular, values less than 2 are never allowed).
+  See the `GTP specification`_ for the rules about what handicap values are permitted for different board sizes (in particular, values less than 2 are never allowed).